Starr-Bowkett Society: Logistics of loans

-A registered society is formed with a limited number of memberships available.
-New members are assigned a number and select the amount of loan they wish to apply for.
-Members then pay a monthly subscription for a set time period - e.g. 200 months.
-The amount paid each month is based on the amount of the proposed loan, generally 0.25% of the loan.
+A registered society was formed with a limited number of memberships available.
+New members were assigned a number and selected the amount of loan they wished to apply for.
+Members then paid a monthly subscription for a set time period - e.g. 200 months.
+The amount paid each month was based on the amount of the proposed loan, generally 0.25% of the loan.

-Once the society has accumulated sufficient funds from subscriptions, ballot meetings are begun and held on a monthly basis.
-Loan recipients are chosen by a lottery.
-Once a member has received a loan, they pay it back, along with any amount still owing on their original subscription commitment.
-Once all members have had the opportunity to take out a loan, the society is closed and the original capital returned to its members.
+Once the society had accumulated sufficient funds from subscriptions, ballot meetings began and were usually held on a monthly basis.
+Loan recipients were chosen by a lottery.
+Once a member received a loan they paid it back over time, along with any amount still owing on their original subscription commitment.
+Once all members had the opportunity to take out a loan, the society was closed and the original capital returned to its members.

 History

-There were concerns over the lottery system involved in the scheme, which was carried out in full view of all members and therefore open to physical abuse to change those who received the funds.
+There were concerns over the lottery system involved in the scheme, which was not carried out in full view of all members and therefore open to physical abuse to change those who received the funds.
 That, and the actions of some unscrupulous society managers, led governments in the United Kingdom to outlaw Starr-Bowkett societies there.
 However, they had spread to the Australian colonies, and became a popular option for a burgeoning middle class to afford their own homes.

 Some societies transformed over the years into mainstream banks (e.g. Newcastle Permanent of Newcastle, NSW, Australia), and many were closed in the 1960s due to unscrupulous operators.
 The last known traditional Starr-Bowkett society, in Newtown, NSW, Australia, sold its building in 2014 and moved operations to Strathfield.
-Its remaining schemes will continue to operate until the final loans are repaid.
+It was wound up in 2024 when the final loans were repaid.

-As of 1 July 2019, no new Starr-Bowkett Societies may be formed or registered.
-Existing societies may continue to operate, however, Starr-Bowkett Societies cannot admit any new members.
+As of 1 July 2019, no new Starr-Bowkett Societies may be formed or registered in NSW.